root-project/web/manual/root_files/index.md

 See also → [Object ownership]({{ '/manual/object_ownership' | relative_url }}).

 For the particular case of TTree, cycles only store metadata, see [Baskets, clusters and the tree header]({{ '/manual/trees/#baskets-clusters-and-the-tree-header' | relative_url }}).

+Something a bit advanced now.
+The information ROOT relies on for serializing objects is stored in `TStreamerInfo` instances, which are stored themselves in the ROOT file.
+This feature offers several advantages, for example it can make the ROOT file and its content self descriptive.
+If you want to have a look to the list of `TStreamerInfo` instances in a file, you can use the following API:
+{% highlight C++ %}
+root [] std::unique_ptr<TFile> myFile( TFile::Open("file.root") );
+...
+root [] myFile->GetStreamerInfoList()->Print();
+{% endhighlight %}

 ### Reading an object from a ROOT file